Edward Phelps Allis (zoologist)

-Edward Phelps Allis (1851-1947) was a leading comparative anatomist and evolutionary morphologist in the early twentieth century.
+Edward Phelps Allis (c.
+1851–1947) was a leading comparative anatomist and evolutionary morphologist in the early twentieth century.
 Some of the illustrations in his publications were considered the best of lower vertebrates until at least the 1980s.

 Personal life and education

-Allis was born in 1851 in Milwaukee, Wisconsin.
+Allis was born in about 1851 in Milwaukee, Wisconsin.
 He was one of the children of Margaret (previously Watson) and Edward P. Allis, a very wealthy American businessman.
 He attended the Massachusetts Institute of Technology which gave him knowledge of engineering, and he was involved in business management through his father's enterprises.
 Ill health caused him to move to France in 1889.
 From 1919 onwards his eyesight deteriorated significantly.
 Allis died in 1947.
 He had married and had at least one child, William Phelps Allis.